aaronpkelly/aaronpkelly.github.io/Docker.md

 ## the quest for building minimal docker images

-great tips for writing docker files
+### Optimising Dockerfile instructions (using scratch)

+This guy builds a tiny web server: https://lipanski.com/posts/smallest-docker-image-static-website

-and using nix to finally build images seems to be the winner
+### Using nix to build images

+ This method seems to be the winner

 - https://jpetazzo.github.io/2020/02/01/quest-minimal-docker-images-part-1/
 - https://jpetazzo.github.io/2020/03/01/quest-minimal-docker-images-part-2/